tehtbl/awesome-note-taking/README.md

 * [NotePlan](https://noteplan.co) - NotePlan combines tasks, notes, and calendar - all in one place.
 It is available on Web, MacOS and iOS.
 * 📕🤖🔁 [JournalCalls](https://journalcalls.com) - Voice journal/note taking over a phone call, exports to markdown and Notion
 * 📕🤖🔁 [Taskade](https://www.taskade.com) – A tree-structured note-taking and productivity app for individuals and teams.
 Features real-time collaboration, AI agents, automation, and multiple views (List, Board, Calendar, Mind Map, Table, etc.).
 Available on Web, macOS, Windows, iOS, Android, and browser extensions.
+* 📖 [Octarine](https://octarine.app/) - A fast, lightweight tool for writing, planning, and organizing — in Markdown that stays yours.

 ## Contributing